mikrono/tModLoaderWiki_kr_ko/Basic-NPC-Drops-and-Loot.md

 Throughout this guide you will see the `Item.NewItem` method being called.
 See [Useful Vanilla Methods](https://github.com/tModLoader/tModLoader/wiki/Useful-Vanilla-Methods#public-static-int-newitemint-x-int-y-int-width-int-height-int-type-int-stack--1-bool-nobroadcast--false-int-pfix--0-bool-nograbdelay--false-bool-reverselookup--false) to see the parameters.
 This method spawns an item into the game world.
 The item is spawned centered into the area specified by the parameters.

 ### How do I specify my item?
 In the examples below, we drop a vanilla item: `ItemID.BeeGun`.
-This can be swapped for an item from your mod by replacing that with `mod.ItemType("ItemName")`
+This can be swapped for an item from your mod by replacing that with `ModContent.ItemType<ItemName>()`

 ### Drop 1 item all the time
 The following shows the most basic example.
 This code will drop 1 Bee Gun every time this ModNPC is killed.